MECE Principle of exhaustive approach in real life problem solving

 The old billing software was in use for many years and by then could be considered as a benchmark of accurate charging and payment accounting.
 Through the years its errors were gradually reduced to an acceptable small residual value.
 But the passing years also resulted in its inevitable obsolescence like any other thing and it needed replacement.

-Apart from the labour of building the new sophisticated software the last crucial task was to ensure that it contained least amount of errors.
+Apart from the labor of building the new sophisticated software the last crucial task was to ensure that it contained least amount of errors.
 It was and is a law of creating software that it will invariably contain errors that have to be minimized.
 This task is carried out by repeated testing against some benchmark.
 In this case the benchmark was the old software.

 The first question the DA asked, “Have you completed the parallel run?”